maryknoop/p8105_midterm_mk4022/p8105_midterm_mk4022.md

 ![](p8105_midterm_mk4022_files/figure-gfm/unnamed-chunk-4-3.png)<!-- -->

-Part 2: Create a 2 x 5 collection of panels, which show the association between FHP size and EOP size in each age and sex group.
-Comment on your plots with respect to the scientific question of interest.
+Part 2: Our plots show that for both men and women the rate of EOP size is higher among age 18-30 and increased FHP is more common among age 60+.
+This is in line with the findings in the original paper.

 ``` r
 posture_data %>%